-Some Superior Rooms and Royal Suites have space for an extra bed or baby cot.
-Two of the Superior Rooms, Imli and Neem (both doubles), are set around a private courtyard with a ping-pong table, so they're ideal for families who want their own little corner of the hotel.
-If you can, it's worth booking the 2-Bedroom Superior Room with has a double and a twin, plus space for a baby cot in the master bedroom.
+Some Princely Rooms and Regal Suites have space for an extra bed or baby cot.
+Two of the Princely Rooms, Imli and Neem (both doubles), are set around a private courtyard with a ping-pong table, so they're ideal for families who want their own little corner of the hotel.
+If you can, it's worth booking the 2-Bedroom Princely Room with has a double and a twin, plus space for a baby cot in the master bedroom.

 Babysitting can be arranged on request.

 Meals and mealtimes can be tailored to suit children, and snacks are available on request.